Van Gogh in

 After his arrival in Antwerp, Vincent visited various museums.
 At the Musée Ancien, which housed classical art, he saw paintings by Dutch and Flemish old masters such as Peter Paul Rubens, Frans Hals, Rembrandt, Jacob Jordaens and Jan van Eyck.
 Vincent especially loved the painting The Fisher Boy by Frans Hals (c.
 1630).
 He particularly admired it because:

 “I see so many types among the people here who remind me of that age.”
 Read the complete letter

 Vincent was a fan of Hals’s work.
-He admired Hals’s and Rembrandt’s quick painting style and they way they rendered shapes using just a few brushstrokes.
+He admired Hals’s and Rembrandt’s quick painting style and the way they rendered shapes and forms using just a few brushstrokes.
 For Vincent, it was a pleasure to see paintings that had not been “painstakingly smoothed out”.